 The people at the introduction to band had everyone try out their preferred instrument of choice.
 They had me play the coronet, so they could evaluate me.
 Their determination?
-I had messed up teeth (my mum was born and raised in Britain) so the coronet was out.
-Actually, because every band instrument required one to blow into a mouthpiece or a reed, every band instrument was excluded from my mouth, except the drums.
+I had messed up teeth (my mum was born and raised in Britain, so I blame my genes) and so the coronet was out for me.
+Actually, because every band instrument required one to blow into a mouthpiece or a reed, every band instrument was excluded from me being able to play it.
+There was one instrument however, that being the drums.
 Once I heard this, I remember thinking “don’t look too excited, don’t give it away!”
 I got signed up to play the drums that night.
 I think I even received my Ludwig Acrolite 14″x5″ Snare drum, stand, drum sticks & practice pad all in a case that weighed 200 pounds, or at least it seemed to weigh that much as a 4th grader.

 I was taught 26 drum rudiments back in the school band, but I never once took a lesson for the drum set.
 I could read drum music, so I purchased a couple books and learned the drum set rudiments, so to speak.
 Everything I know on a drum kit, I taught myself.

-I loved that drum kit.
-As a side note, I did hate the Paiste cymbals from the start though.
-I was used to Zildjians and these were cheaper Paiste cymbals.
-To this day I still do not like Paiste cymbals.
 I did not play the drum set much at first, until I learned to put headphones on and play along to albums.
-I remember I listened a lot to Steve Miller’s Greatest Hits to learn some beats.
+I remember At first I listened a lot to Steve Miller’s Greatest Hits to learn some basic beats.
 Then Van Halen.
 Then The Who.
 Then I found Rush.
 I was a hardcore Rush fan for the next 8 years or so.
-I played along to entire Rush albums, but then back then it was easier to do as there were only two sides.
+I played along to entire Rush albums, but then back then it was easier to do as there were only two sides to an album.
 We musicians got to be experts at putting the turntable needle down at the exact spot we needed.

 In my town, it seems everyone wanted to be a rock star as we had more than our fair share of musicians.
 Mostly guitarists, which was fine by me, but also a few keyboardists and one or two bass players.
 There were a few other drummers, who kept me on my toes.
 On the street I lived, we had several musicians.
 So I jammed a lot with these people, and over time, that sphere of people I jammed with grew.
 I eventually started to jam with two brothers for a couple of three years in high school.
 We played parties and even had a gig at FermiLab.